TranNhatTan14/Obsidian/Resources/Applications/Obsidian.md

 ### Images

-1. Add image with path
-2. Add image with URL
-3. Add image with clipboard

 # Links

 [This is how you can link to a block in a note without create connection](Obsidian#Heading 3)